peterthehan/discord-active-role-bot/README.md

 # Discord Active Role Bot

-A Discord bot that assigns a role to a user on their first message and removes it daily.
+A Discord bot that assigns a role to a user on their first message and removes it after a fixed time.

 ## Setup